harvard-edge/AVPerf/README.md

-# SVL-scenarios
+# AV Benchmarks
+This project aims to create an AV benchmarks suite to evaluate AV system.
+We adopt the state-of-the-art Apollo AV stack and create three safety-critical scenes to conduct end-to-end analysis.
+We collect AV metrics, including collision, minimum distance, and safe end-to-end processing rate to evaluate the AV system on different scenes.

-This repository includes three safety-critical scenes listed below:
+There are three safety-critical scenes listed below:
 - cut-in
 - cut-out
 - vehicle following